 Give Detroit – A Charitable Registry

-Franklin Wright’s values are based on the settlement house concept of self-help for the continuous improvement and preservation of the family.
+Founded in 1881, Franklin Wright’s values are based on the settlement house concept of self-help for the continuous improvement and preservation of the family.
 Franklin Wright Settlements (FWS) strives to achieve this through excellence in service and equality of treatment.
-FWS, established in 1881, is rooted in southeast Michigan.
-Its goal is to know and understand neighborhoods, to help develop their potential, to provide or aid in obtaining the services people need, and to relate the neighborhood to the wider community.
+FWS has been a pillar in the southeast Michigan community since its founding.

 // KEY SERVICES PROVIDED

-After-School Enrichment Programs – Youth 7-18 years of age receive tutorial and homework assistance, cultural arts and recreation programs, nutritious snacks or meals, anger management and life skills instruction, and individual and group sessions.
+After-School Enrichment Programs: Youth 6-17 years of age receive tutorial and homework assistance, cultural arts and recreation programs, nutritious snacks or meals, anger management and life skills instruction, and individual and group sessions.
 Additional programs include gardening and cooking, mentoring, employability skills, community activism, organized recreation, college preparation, cultural awareness programming, an annual college tour, and transportation.